-Under the Carbon Saving Community Obligation (CSCO), energy companies must focus on the provision of insulation measures and connections to domestic heat networks (district heating) in areas of low income.
+Under the Carbon Saving Community Obligation (CSCO), energy companies must focus on funding the provision of insulation measures and connections to domestic heat networks (district heating) in areas of low income.

 There are sub-targets for rural and deprived areas.
 Because the criteria for these sub-targets are harder to meet energy suppliers are especially keen to look at projects within these categories.

-Under the Home Heating Cost Reduction Obligation (HHRCO), energy suppliers are required to provide measures which improve the ability of low income and vulnerable households (the ‘Affordable Warmth Group’) to heat their homes.
+Under the Home Heating Cost Reduction Obligation (HHRCO), energy suppliers are required to fund measures which improve the ability of low income and vulnerable households (the ‘Affordable Warmth Group’) to heat their homes.
 This includes actions that result in heating savings, such as the replacement or repair of a boiler for example.